 Tall buildings contend with strong winds as they graze the sky, so they can't afford to be too rigid.
 The flexibility allows the building to move slightly in the wind without causing structural damage.

 Flexibility also allows the building to adjust to extreme weather conditions.
-The elasticity of steel enables it to expand and contract without cracking during a blast.
-Unfortunately, concrete doesn't have this quality.
+The elasticity of steel with a blast-resistant building enables it to expand and contract without cracking during a blast.
+With concrete blast resistant buildings the concrete doesn't have this quality.

 Steel Is Lightweight

-Since steel is lighter, you'll save a bundle on construction costs of your blast-resistant building.
+Since steel is lighter, you'll save a bundle on construction costs of your blast-resistant building compared to reinforced concrete buildings.
 Furthermore, the components of the building are prefabricated and assembled off-site.
 And, being a light material, the pieces are easily transported to the site for installation.
 As a result, a small unit can be complete in a couple of weeks with minimal disruption to the site.